Semigroups of isometries of the hyperbolic plane: Composition sequences

 \section{Composition sequences}

 Let us move now from semigroups to composition sequences and prove the first part -- the easy part -- of Theorem~\ref{cof}.
-We remind the reader that a sequence $(G_n)$ of M\"obius transformations is an escaping sequence if, for some point $w$ in $\mathbb{H}$, the orbit $(G_n(w))$ is unbounded in the metric space $(\mathbb{H},\rho)$, where $\rho$ denotes the hyperbolic metric.
+We remind the reader that a sequence $(G_n)$ of M\"obius transformations is an escaping sequence if, for some point $w$ in $\mathbb{H}$, the orbit $(G_n(w))$ has no accumulation points in the metric space $(\mathbb{H},\rho)$, where $\rho$ denotes the hyperbolic metric.
 There are many equivalent ways of describing escaping sequences, one of which is captured in the following standard lemma (we omit the elementary proof).

 \begin{lemma} A sequence of M\"obius transformations is an escaping sequence if and only if it does not contain a subsequence that converges uniformly to a M\"obius transformation. \end{lemma}

 Using the uniform metric $\chi_0$ introduced in Section~\ref{ciq}, we can recast the statement that a sequence $(G_n)$ of M\"obius transformations converges uniformly to another M\"obius transformation $G$ as $\chi_0(G_n,G)\to 0$ as $n\to\infty$.